 My kids are twelve years old.
 As the finale to a scary crescendo, they’d been abandoned in their house at night.

 I kept walking, turned a corner, and tried to stay selfish as the guilt started sneaking in.
-Though I have my helicopter moments, I’m basically not a hoverer — I don’t repeat the exceptions to that rule, once I notice them, and I expect Urgent Care visits as part of parenthood — but I felt that leaving them was wrong.
+Though I have my helicopter moments, I’m basically not a hoverer — I don’t repeat the exceptions to that statement once I notice them, and I expect Urgent Care visits as part of parenthood — but I felt deeply that leaving them was wrong.
 I kept walking.
 The plan was to disengage, and I was following it, though I couldn’t remember why.
 I just knew it was the plan.

 There’s a gas station at the corner of the next street.
 I went in and bought ice cream.